 At first, these exercises use just bodyweight or very light loads, and almost always come with a high volume of repetitions.
 As mentioned before, the body is still growing throughout this period and it isn’t advised to repeatedly load the skeleton with heavy weight.
 The objective at this point is not to build a muscle-bound freak who pounds the ball 300 yards.
 We are still very much in the phase of developing a well-rounded athlete who has great body awareness, control and resilience to injury.
 We also recommend continuing to play other sports, as this will help develop coordination, joint stability and cardio-vascular fitness.

 Mastering the fundamentals of gym movements is really important in the teenage years.

 Neglecting the pillars of physical development — postural awareness, an introduction to the gym and participation in sports outside of golf — can lead to some worrying adaptations.
 “Reverse upper spine” and “crunch factor” are two fairly gruesome-sounding movements that we see leave their mark on the bodies of teen golfers on a regular basis.
 They are both attributed to poor body awareness and/or lack of strength when swinging the golf club.
 Lateral curvatures in the spine and injured shoulders and wrists are all too frequently the result.

-Exercise guides for this program are available on the Golf Fit Pro app.
-Check out the rest of the website for golf fitness programs, products and services here.
+Exercise guides for this program are available on the Golf Fit Pro App.